-The molecular formula of a compound can give helpful hints about its structure.
+Degrees of Unsaturation (Index Of Hydrogen Deficiency): How the molecular formula of a compound can give helpful hints about its structure.

 Today we’ll talk about a quick and useful calculation we can perform to obtain the number of [multiple bonds + rings] in an unknown structure merely by knowing the molecular formula.
 We call it the Index of Hydrogen Deficiency, or more commonly, just “Degrees of Unsaturation“.